On Generalizations of Pairwise Compatibility Graphs: Introduction

-As not all graphs are PCGs \cite{BCMP19,DMR15}, and hence, do not have a tree representation, in this paper we consider the problem of determining what is the minimum number of trees needed to represent the topology of an arbitrary non-PCG graph.
+As not all graphs are PCGs \cite{BCMP19,DMR15}, and hence, do not have a tree representation, in this paper we consider the problem of determining the minimum number of trees needed to represent the topology of an arbitrary non-PCG graph.
 To this purpose we introduce two classes, namely \ORg s and \ANDg s: a graph is said to be a \OR{k} (\AND{k}) if it is the union (respectively, intersection) of $k$ PCGs.

-Notice that \ORg s and \ANDg s are related to the \emph{covering number} and to the \emph{intersection dimension}, respectively, with respect to the PCG class.
+These generalizations have applications in computational biology when predicted evolutionary relationships originate from multiple sources of information.
+The idea of considering the OR and AND of a graph class was applied in~\cite{hellmuth2018tree} to study the complexity of recognizing $k$-OR cographs, with the aim to explain orthology graphs that originate from more than one tree.
+As for applications in graph theory, notice that \ORg s and \ANDg s are related to the \emph{covering number} and to the \emph{intersection dimension}, respectively, with respect to the PCG class.
 Recall that the covering number of $G$ with respect to a class $\mathcal{A}$ of graphs is the minimum $k$ such that $G$ is the union of $k$ graphs on vertex set $V(G)$, each of which belongs to $\mathcal{A}$ \cite{Knauer2016}; instead, the intersection dimension of a graph $G$ with respect to a class $\mathcal{A}$ of graphs is the minimum $k$ such that $G$ is the intersection of $k$ graphs on vertex set $V(G)$, each of which belongs to $\mathcal{A}$ \cite{Kratochvil1994}.

 Both our generalizations are strongly related to the \Intg\ class, which is another generalization of the PCG class introduced in \cite{multiintervalPCG}.
 In \Intg s, we are allowed to use more than one interval to define a graph: an edge $\{x,y\}$ is present in a graph in \Int{k}\ if and only if the weight of the path connecting $x$ and $y$ in the tree lies within at least one of the $k$ \emph{a priori} defined disjoint intervals.
 It is not hard to see that \ORg\ class is a generalization of \Intg.